pyc28/tg_members_scraper_and_adder/README.md

 More screenshots: https://ibb.co/album/H780dh

 ### 🛒 How to buy
 You can contact me to buy this program.
-Accepted payment methods.
-Airtm, Payeer, Payoneer, USDT(ERC-20), USDC(ERC-20), BUSD(ERC-20).
+Accepted payment methods: Payeer, USDT(ERC-20), USDC(ERC-20).
 Price for this tool would be $35

 ### 💡 Features of the script
 1. Scrape multiple groups at the same time.